oracle/terraform-provider-oci/website/docs/d/database_databases.html.markdown

 ---

 # Data Source: oci_database_databases
-The Databases data source allows access to the list of OCI databases
+The `oci_database_databases` data source allows access to the list of OCI databases

 Gets a list of the databases in the specified database home.